cultist-girlfriend/cultist-girlfriend/README.md

 my dni:
 * people who wish they had did/osdd-1, you stank.
 * endogenic systems / non-disordered systems. you stank and are chronic tumblrites.
-* academy maniacs fantheys in specific you stank stank like *bad*. not even mexia could compare to the stank.
+* academy maniacs fantheys in specific you stank stank like *bad*.
 * under 15 no offense i'm almost 18 so it's weird to be talking to someone i view as a baby basically

 what to know before interacting: